Geometric nullstellensatz and symbolic powers on arbitrary varieties: Introduction

-The basic idea to prove this theorem is to use asymptotic Mather multiplier ideals which generalizes asymptotic multiplier ideals on nonsingular varieties used in \cite{Ein:UniBdSymPw}.
+Since we have the inclusion $\mf{j}^m_X\subseteq \overline{\mf{j}^m_X}\subseteq \widehat{\sI}(\mf{j}_X^{m-1})$, where $\overline{\mf{j}^m_X}$ is the integral closure of $\mf{j}^m_X$, the above question has an affirmative answer.
+The basic idea to prove this theorem is to use asymptotic Mather-Jacobian multiplier ideals which generalize asymptotic multiplier ideals on nonsingular varieties used in \cite{Ein:UniBdSymPw}.
 Of course, some technical difficulties should be cleared in order to get the desired result.
-At this point, we thank the paper \cite{Ein:MultIdeaMatherDis} for providing two important basic theorems: local vanishing theorem and subadditivity theorem for Mather multiplier ideals.
-Now only one main difficulty left to us is to relate asymptotic Mather multiplier ideals of symbolic powers to ordinary powers.
+At this point, the paper \cite{Ein:MultIdeaMatherDis} provides an important basic theorem: subadditivity theorem for Mather-Jacobian multiplier ideals.
+The only one main difficulty left to us is to relate asymptotic Mather-Jacobian multiplier ideals of symbolic powers to ordinary powers.
 For certain generalization of the above theorem, see Remark \ref{rmk:02}.

 This paper is organized as follows.
-In the section 2, we briefly review the theory of Mather multiplier ideals and its asymptotic construction.
+In the section 2, we briefly review the theory of multiplier ideals and its asymptotic construction.
 In the section 3, we prove Theorem \ref{p:02} and the section 4 is devoted to Theorem \ref{p:04}.

+.
+The author would like to thank professor Lawrence Ein for his inspiring suggestions and professor Shunsuke Takagi for his kindly explaining his work and for his suggestions on Corollary \ref{p:09}.
+The author's thanks also go to the referee for his/her nice comments which improve the paper.